Is it serious? When to call your doctor or midwife

 It is important to remember that the information in this section is about what could potentially go wrong, but this doesn't mean it definitely will.

-If you have more questions, you can always ring our midwives on Tommy's PregnancyLine for free on 0800 0147 800.
+If you have more questions, you can call our midwives between 9am and 5pm Monday to Friday on Tommy's free PregnancyLine on 0800 0147 800.

 Some pain in the abdomen/stomach area is normal in pregnancy.

 Find out what to do if you have persistent pain.